TabPFN Extensions for Interpretable Geotechnical Modelling: Regression Problem: Interpretable Multivariate Inference

 Figure~\ref{fig:violin} displays violin plots of the posterior distributions at the final iteration (iteration~10) for all five mechanical parameters across test samples.
 Each violin represents the full predictive distribution for a single sample; the black bar indicates the median, and the yellow circle the true value.
 Black filled circles indicate samples for which the parameter was already observed (not missing) and therefore not predicted.

 The posterior widths reflect parameter-specific predictability: $C_\mathrm{c}$ and ${\sigma'}_\mathrm{p}$ show relatively narrow distributions, while $C_\mathrm{v}$ exhibits broad posteriors consistent with its high intrinsic variability.
-In most samples, the true value lies within the high-density region of the posterior, suggesting that the model's uncertainty estimates are physically plausible, though formal calibration analysis is deferred to future work.
+In most samples, the true value lies within the high-density region of the posterior, suggesting that the model's uncertainty estimates are physically plausible.
 One practical caveat is that TabPFN's discretised output representation can occasionally assign non-negligible probability mass to extreme values, resulting in elongated distribution tails; the median is therefore the more reliable point estimate in such cases.